 Professor Noguchi was born 1961 in Mikasa City, Hokkaido.
 He is a Professor at the Agricultural Research Institute of Hokkaido University’s Graduate School, specializing in Agricultural Information Technology and Agricultural Robotics Engineering.
 He is also the Program Director of the Cross-ministerial Strategic Innovation Promotion Program (SIP) "Next-Generation Agriculture, Forestry, and Fisheries Industry Creative Technology" and a Cooperating Member of the Science Council of Japan, Board Chairman of the Japanese Society of Agricultural, Biological and Environmental Engineers and Scientists.

-Will the robot be our Savior?
 The future of agriculture changed by technology

 The robots that we once saw only in animation and SF movies are now becoming more and more familiar in our daily lives.
 As robot research advances in areas that are familiar to us, such as automobiles and consumer electronics, our encounters with robots have increased.
 According to NEDO (New Energy and Industrial Technology Development Organization), the size of the robotics industry market in Japan is expected to expand significantly from 1.6 trillion JPY in 2015 to 2.9 trillion JPY in 2020, reaching 9.7 trillion JPY by the year 2035.